UCSB-NLP-Chang/DiffSTE/README.md

 pip install -r synthgenerator/requirements.txt sh scripts/gen_synth.sh
 ```
-Notice that you may need to first download fonts from google fonts library, we include a list of font names we used in `synthgenerator/resources/100fonts` and background images from [SynthText](https://github.com/ankush-me/SynthText).
+Notice that you may need to first download fonts from google fonts library, we include a list of font names for our released model in `synthgenerator/resources/100fonts` and background images from [SynthText Project](https://github.com/ankush-me/SynthText).

 The donwloaded real world data and synthetic data will be in folder `data/ocr-dataset`.